 Cloud computing encompasses a bunch of different efforts.
-We'll concentrate on describing, providing examples, and analyzing the managerial implications of two separate categories of cloud computing: (1) software as a service (SaaS), where a firm subscribes to a third-party software-replacing service that is delivered online, and (2) models often referred to as utility computing13, platform as a service, or infrastructure as a service.
+We'll concentrate on describing, providing examples, and analyzing the managerial implications of two separate categories of cloud computing: (1) software as a service (SaaS), where a firm subscribes to a third-party software-replacing service that is delivered online, and (2) models often referred to as utility computing, which can include variants such as platform as a service (PaaS) and infrastructure as a service (IaaS).
 Using these latter techniques, an organization develops its own systems, but runs them over the Internet on someone else's hardware.
-A later section on virtualization will discuss how some organizations are developing their own private clouds14, pools of computing resources that reside inside an organization and that can be served up for specific tasks as need arrives.
+A later section on virtualization will discuss how some organizations are developing their own private clouds, pools of computing resources that reside inside an organization and that can be served up for specific tasks as need arrives.